nalgeon/sqlean/docs/fuzzy.md

 3
 ```

 Only ASCII strings are supported.
+Use the [`translit`](#transliteration) function to convert the input string from UTF-8 to pure ASCII.

 ## Phonetic Codes